sisoe24/nuke-python-stubs/README.md

 - When the keyword `Any` is used for arguments, it means: **it could be any we don't know** and not: **any type is valid**.
 - When the keyword `Number` is used, it means: **it could be a float or an int** and not: **any number type is valid**.
 - Optional arguments are denoted by: `x:type=None`.
 If the type was not guessed: `x=None`.
 - Return statements are denoted similar to arguments.
-If the parses wasn't able to guess the return, will return `Any` as **it could be any**.
+If the parser wasn't able to properly guess, will return `Any` as **it could be any**.

 > If arguments has no type annotation, it probably means that wasn't possible to parse the documentation.
 Also please note that some of the documentations is not accurate.